 The Fourth Amendment protects people from unreasonable searches and seizures, but it only applies to law enforcement watching us in public in certain circumstances.
 As wide-area surveillance technology rolls out, it is likely to generate considerable debate within the courts about our definition of privacy.
 “These wide-area surveillance systems give the government unprecedented power.
 It gives them a time machine to look into people’s past and learn details about their private lives,” says Matt Cagle, technology and civil liberties attorney at the ACLU of Northern California.
 “Again and again this technology has jumped ahead of where the courts are.
 This is quantitatively different from other forms of aerial surveillance we’ve seen in the past.”

 The attorneys at Hernandez & Hamilton, PC are leaders in the area of search and seizure litigation.
 They have extensive experience in spotting new and expanding areas of the law and fighting to protect your rights against cutting-edge government overreach.
-If you or a loved one are under investigation or have been accused of committing a crime, call the lawyers at Hernandez & Hamilton, PC today at their offices in Tucson, Arizona to schedule a free consultation.
+If you or a loved one are under investigation or have been accused of committing a crime, call a Tucson criminal defense attorney at Hernandez & Hamilton, PC today to schedule a free consultation.